Author: Peruri Mohana Satya

-10. Next, To create SAML integration, you will be redirected to the general settings page, where you can enter the Application name, select App logo (optional), App visibility as shown in the image and then Click on Next.
+10. Next, To create SAML integration, you will be redirected to the general settings page, where you can enter the Application name, select App logo (optional), App visibility as shown in the image, and then Click on Next.

 11. To Configure SAML, you need to provide information copied in step 5 from the service provider (confluent cloud).
-Hence, In the SSO Url block, provide Assertion Consumer URL and SP entity Id in Audience URI block.
+Hence, In the SSO Url block, provide the Assertion Consumer URL and SP entity Id in the Audience URI block.

-13. Next In the feedback tab, you can mention why you have created the application as shown in the image and Click on finish.
+13. Next, In the feedback tab, you can mention why you have created the application as shown in the image and Click on finish.